jina-ai/dev-gpt/README.md

 - [ ] allow to update your microservice by providing feedback
 - [ ] bug: it can happen that the code generation is hanging forever - in this case aboard and redo the generation
 - [ ] feat: make playground more stylish by adding attributes like: clean design, beautiful, like it was made by a professional designer, ...
-- [ ] support for other large language models like ChatGLM]
+- [ ] support for other large language models like ChatGLM
+- [ ] for cost savings, it should be possible to insert less context during the code generation of the main functionality - no jina knowledge is required

 ## challenging tasks:
 - The executor takes an image as input and returns a list of bounding boxes of all animals in the image.